harithanagubady/Low-Level-Design/README.md

    * UML Diagrams
    * SOLID Principles
    * Classification of Design Patterns
-   * Approach to solve real-world problems (Good to know to solve real-world problems in 3rd section - real world problems)
+   * Approach to solve real-world problems

+Note: Real world problems will be discussed after we go through atleast 5 important design patterns.

 ### 2. **Introduction to LLD and Strategy Pattern**